InformationAsymmetry/.github/profile/README.md

 * 🎉: GitHub / API

 ## Graph
-> 👔 - Welcome to Technology Copy, your call will be answered in the order it was recieved in.
+> 👔 - Welcome to Technology-Edit, your call will be answered in the order it was recieved in.

 | # | Subject | Resource Location | Status |
 | ------- | ------- | ------- | ------- |